elegendre3/underload/README.md

 ### TODO
+= filter search results somehow (on language to start with)
+- figure out what to do with the search (how do you combine multiple topics)

 - make UI prettier

 - combine US and FR headlines
-- Add keywords to filter (and chjose what source it applies to)
+- Add keywords to filter (and chose what source it applies to)
-- Also try out keyword search

 ### Author